isomerpages/moe-bendemeersec/_distinctive-programmes/National Digital Literacy Prog/Device Management Application(DMA).md

 <tbody>
   <tr>
     <td class="tg-186s"></td>
-    <td class="tg-186s">For parents/guardians who want their child’s/ward’s use of the device to be restricted only to teaching and learning, and who prefer to follow the Default Setting as set by the school during school hours.</td>
+    <td class="tg-186s">For parents/guardians who want their child’s/ward’s use of the device to be restricted only to teaching and learning, and who prefer to follow the Default Setting as set by the school for both during and after school hours.</td>
-    <td class="tg-186s"><span style="font-weight:400;font-style:normal">For parents/guardians who want their child’s/ward’s use of the device to be restricted only to teaching and learning, and who prefer to follow the Default Setting as set by the school during school hours.</span></td>
+    <td class="tg-186s"><span style="font-weight:400;font-style:normal">For parents/guardians who prefer to take charge of the level of restrictions for their child’s/ward’s use of the device after school hours regulated by the DMA.</span></td>
     <td class="tg-186s">For parents/guardians who do not want their child’s/ward’s use of the device after school hours to be regulated by the DMA at all.</td>
   </tr>
   <tr>